 Oprah is a compelling object for the scholarly study of religion as a contemporary phenomenon.
 She is mass-mediated, commercial, and famous—and spiritual, if by that we mean something that is not encompassed by the institutional structure of an organized religion, but that belongs nonetheless to the domain of the academic study of “religion.”
 People consume, consult, and adore Oprah on a daily basis.
 In a word, she’s an icon.
 This is the term that Kathryn Lofton uses to describe Oprah, and it’s an appropriate choice, because it simultaneously alludes to religious imagery and popular branding, to sacred economies and the commercial market of media products.
 And the allusions are not mutually contradictory.Read the rest of Spirituality, mediation, consumption.

-David Morgan is Professor of Religion at Duke University.
+David Morgan is Professor and Department Chair of Religion at Duke University.
 Author of The Lure of Images (2007), The Sacred Gaze (2005), Visual Piety (1998), and Protestants and Pictures (1999), Morgan has also edited and co-edited several volumes, including Key Words in Religion, Media, and Culture (2008) and Religious Material Culture: The Matter of Belief (2009).
 Morgan is an editor of the journal Material Religion and co-editor of a book series at Routledge entitled "Religion, Media, Culture."
 He is currently working on a book entitled The Embodied Eye.
 Read David Morgan's contribution to New Media and the reshaping of religious practice.

 Posts by David Morgan: